 - Profile Editor Perspective

 - Debug Wizard

 - Debug Perspective

 - Debugger Options

+- Using the mark_debug Synthesis Attribute

 - Concurrent Debugging

 - Resource Usage

 - Disable the Debug Core

-The Efinity[®] software includes a hardware Debugger to probe signals in your FPGA design via the JTAG interface.
+The Efinity® software includes a hardware Debugger to probe signals in your FPGA design via the JTAG interface.
 The Debugger has two perspectives: Profile Editor and Debug.
 The Profile Editor perspective is where you add debug cores manually.
 You can also view the settings of a Logic Analyzer core that you created with the Debug Wizard.
 The Debug perspective is where you perform debugging.